 Qualitative

-The most important data we get here is the scores, because we want to what is the difference between the affection of implement with quizzes and without quizzes.
+The most important data we get here is the scores, because we want to know what is the difference between the affection of implement with quizzes and without quizzes.
 During the comparison, we can have the answer for our qualitative question.

 Quantitative

 We apply individual t-test to analyze our data.
 We want to know that if quizzes can enhance comprehension other than just scores.
-Because we assume that the how much comprehension students have depends on how much time they invest in studying.
-Therefore we want to know, how many people spend time to review for quizzes.
+Because we assume that comprehension students have depends on how much time they invested in studying.
+Therefore we want to know, how many people spend time to review quizzes.
 How long to they spend to study?
 Etc.

 And then we can compare the time spend on studying with scores from each student and get a reliable result for out research.